BingzhangChen/IBM/README.md

 - **BATS_NO3_Jan.dat**: this file contains the vertical profile of nitrate plus nitrite concentration at BATS station in January, extracted from WOA13.
 This file is used for initializing nutrient data of the model.

+## Model outputs

+- **Euler.nc**: Eulerian outputs of standard model run.

+- **EulerNPZD_EUL.nc**: Model outputs of simple NPZD Eulerian model.

+- **EulerNPZD_IBM.nc**: Model outputs of simple NPZD Eulerian-Lagrangian hybrid model with phytoplankton represented by super-individuals.

+- **Euler_5K.nc**: Eulerian outputs of model run using 5000 phytoplankton super-individuals.

+- **Euler_10K.nc**: Eulerian outputs of model run using 10000 phytoplankton super-individuals.

+- **Euler_50K.nc**: Eulerian outputs of model run using 50000 phytoplankton super-individuals.

+- **Rao2D.csv**: Computed Rao index for each depth and day of the final-year simulation of the standard model run.

+- **Rao05K.csv**: Computed integrated Rao index for each day of the final-year simulation of the model run with 5000 phytoplankton super-individuals.

+- **Rao10K.csv**: Computed integrated Rao index for each day of the final-year simulation of the model run with 10000 phytoplankton super-individuals.

+- **Rao20K.csv**: Computed integrated Rao index for each day of the final-year simulation of the model run with 20000 phytoplankton super-individuals.

+- **Rao50K.csv**: Computed integrated Rao index for each day of the final-year simulation of the model run with 50000 phytoplankton super-individuals.

+- **Regression_ZOOSUM.csv**: Regression data of Zooplankton during the summer for calculating size spectra.

+- **Regression_ZOOWIN.csv**: Regression data of Zooplankton during the winter for calculating size spectra.

+- **Regression_PHYSUM.csv**: Regression data of phytoplankton during the summer for calculating size spectra.

+- **Regression_PHYWIN.csv**: Regression data of phytoplankton during the winter for calculating size spectra.

+- **PlanktonAbundance_SUM.csv**: Plankton abundance data during the summer for calculating size spectra.

+- **PlanktonAbundance_WIN.csv**: Plankton abundance data during the winter for calculating size spectra.

+- **phyto_fitness_landscape_summer.csv**: Phytoplankton fitness data for FIG.3.

 ## Observational data

 - **BATS_Primary_Production.csv**: this file contains the measurements of primary production at BATS station.